 In addition to course information, teaching modalities, learning outcomes and assessment methods, course outlines should include Territory acknowledgement.
 As well, instructors are encouraged to adopt inclusive and universal design for learning principles in developing courses where appropriate.
 Details are available in the undergraduate and graduate academic calendars.

-This initiative is a collaboration between Learning Teaching and Innovation (LTI) and University Systems.
+The initiative is jointly led by Learning Teaching and Innovation (LTI) and University Systems.